CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-16.png)

-1. And looking_the right side of the results area, you can use the **Copy** button to copy the results in multiple formats.
+1. And the right side of the results area, you can use the **Copy** button to copy the results in multiple formats.

     ![](../media/2025-01-22_9.38.15_AM.png)